 Control Flo Medical, LLC was founded in 2013 and was awarded a patent for the ResQ Non-Bladder Invasive Urethral Catheter System in 2014.
-A second patent was granted in 2015 that states the method of use.
-The goal of the company is to address the global market needs of improved healthcare in treating urinary incontinence and urinary retention.
+A second patent was granted in 2015 that states the method of use enabling the ResQ Catheter to be bladder invasive and non-bladder invasive .
+The goal of the company is to address the global market needs of improved healthcare in treating urinary retention and urinary incontinence patients .

-The mission of Control Flo Medical, LLC is to be God led and to serve a patient centric organization that helps others by providing solutions to the growing health problems associated with urinary incontinence and retention .
+The mission of Control Flo Medical, LLC is to be God led and to serve as a patient centric organization that helps others by providing solutions to the growing health problems associated with urinary retention and incontinence.
 It is our desire to improve the lifestyle for many, while building a valuable company that benefits others, our family, investors, and the medical community at large.

 André D. Potgieter